zmkfirmware/zmk/docs/docs/development/build-flash.md

 ### Building from `zmk-config` Folder

+Getting your `zmk-config` to be used by your build environment differs based on what type of build environment you are using.

+#### non-containerized environment

-Instead of building .uf2 files using the default keymap and config files, you can build directly from your [`zmk-config` folder](../user-setup.md#github-repo) by adding
+Instead of building .uf2 files using the default keymap and config files, you can build directly from your [`zmk-config` folder](../user-setup#github-repo) by adding
 `-DZMK_CONFIG="C:/the/absolute/path/config"` to your `west build` command. **Notice that this path should point to the folder labelled `config` within your `zmk-config` folder.**

 For instance, building kyria firmware from a user `myUser`'s `zmk-config` folder on Windows 10 may look something like this: